 There is an old Dutch proverb that says, “A handful of patience is worth more than a bushel of brains.”
-Experience often shows that a patient person will make better decisions and see more favorable outcomes in life than a very intelligent person who doesn’t have the patience to wait for the right time and opportunity.
+Experience often shows that a patient person will make better decisions and see more favourable outcomes in life than a very intelligent person who doesn’t have the patience to wait for the right time and opportunity.

 Leonardo da Vinci is credited with saying, “Patience serves as protection against wrongs as clothes do against cold.
 For if you put on more clothes as the cold increases, it will have no power to hurt you.
-So in like manner you must grow in patience when you meet with great wrongs, and they will then be powerless to vex your mind.”
+So in like manner, you must grow in patience when you meet with great wrongs, and they will then be powerless to vex your mind.”

 In Galatians 5:22 the apostle Paul recorded a list of characteristics that are borne of God’s Spirit.
-The fourth one on the list is “long suffering,” better understood today as patience.
-It is an attribute of the Creator God, and something that is very important for a Christian to possess as well.
+The fourth one on the list is “long-suffering,” better understood today as patience.
+It is an attribute of the Creator God and something that is very important for a Christian to possess as well.

 Patience can protect our minds and emotions, but it can also guide us to think and view the struggle of life in a proper manner.
 Let’s look at two primary ways patience applies to us.

 How do you react when God does not respond to your prayers with the answer or the timing you want?

 We know God is all-powerful, and there is no trial or obstacle we face that He does not have the power to remove or help us overcome.
 So why doesn’t He always do so when we ask?

 The apostle James gives us a perspective on this question: “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience” (James 1:2-3, emphasis added throughout).